pdftoimages/pdftoimages.github.io/README.md

 ---

-## 📦 How It Works Pdf to Image Converter Tools?
+## 📦 How Does the PDF to Image Converter Work?

 This tool uses **JavaScript and PDF.js** to convert PDF pages into canvas-rendered images right in your browser.
 No files are uploaded to a server, so your data stays completely private.